 |Generating delivery URL signatures||The signature component of a signed delivery URL of the format:

 ||A string including all the components of the delivery URL that will come after the signature component.|

 |Verifying signatures in the JSON response||Verifying the signature parameter returned in the response to a method call.||A string with the

-Generate the signature by appending your API secret to the end of the payload to sign described above, and then creating a hexadecimal message digest (hash value) of the string using the SHA-1 function.
+To generate the signature, append your API secret to the end of the payload to sign described above, and then create a hexadecimal message digest (hash value) of the string using a SHA-1 (or SHA-256) function.